 Geely is not a boutique Chinese automaker trying to punch above its weight.
 It is one of the largest automotive groups on the planet, and it has spent fifteen years acquiring recognisable Western brands to give itself a distribution network, engineering credibility, and consumer trust that purely homegrown Chinese brands have struggled to build from scratch.

-The portfolio reads like a collector's wishlist.
-Volvo Cars, acquired in 2010 from Ford for $1.8 billion USD — a steal that looked audacious at the time and looks visionary now.
+The portfolio spans continents and segments.
+Volvo Cars, acquired in 2010 from Ford for $1.8 billion USD, a steal that looked audacious at the time and looks visionary now.
 Polestar, spun out as an independent EV brand in 2017.
 Lotus, the storied British sports car maker, majority acquired in 2017.
 Lynk & Co, a youth-oriented subscription brand.
 Proton, Malaysia's national automaker.
 And Zeekr, launched in 2021 as Geely's premium EV-focused sub-brand targeting exactly the buyers who might otherwise choose a BMW or Mercedes-Benz electric vehicle.

-In practice, this means Geely is not trying to enter Canada — it is already here, in force, and has been for years.
+Geely is not trying to enter Canada, it is already here, in force, and has been for years.
 The question is how many of its remaining brands follow.

 Zeekr: The Brand That Should Be on Your Radar